ehsong/ehsong.github.io/_pages/research.md

 **Peer-Reviewed Articles**

-Song, E. E. How Outsourcing Social Services to NGOs Bolser Political Trust: Evidence from Shanghai.
+Song, E. E. How Outsourcing Social Services to NGOs Bolster Political Trust: Evidence from Shanghai.
 Under review.

 Song, E. E. Understanding the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance.
 Under review.